 The Economic Development Committee (EDC) is a City Council sub-committee assigned to offer early input on projects that impact the City's business development, real estate, housing or related projects/programs.
 The Committee is composed of the Mayor, Mayor Pro Tem, and past Mayor.

-The EDC holds regular monthly public meetings on the second Wednesday of each month at 3:30 PM in the Conference Room 2 at the Civic Center located at 2000 Main Street, Fourth Floor.* All meetings are open to the public and special meetings may be called in conformance with the Ralph M. Brown Act.
+The EDC holds regular public meetings every other month on the second Wednesday of that month at 3:30 PM in the Lower Level Room, B-8, at the Civic Center located at 2000 Main Street, Fourth Floor.
+All meetings are open to the public and special meetings may be called in conformance with the Ralph M. Brown Act.

 The public is encouraged to come and participate with comments up to 3 minutes at the beginning of the agenda.